 Wow, I’m so lucky to even been able to do this work I love, is it even right to attach a price tag?

 Well, just like so many other solopreneurs, my client Jess has had to stare that suspicion in the face.

 She was ready to Uplevel her music business.
-Her goal: To charge premium pricing for her premium services of driving through the busy city providing one-on-one guitar lessons.
+Her goal: To charge premium pricing for her elite services of driving through the busy city providing one-on-one guitar lessons.
 This was the first piece of the vision for her new music school.

 But she was charging laughable amounts for lessons because:

 - b) she was afraid of losing clients (and of people not liking her)

 Before she could step into her vision, she needed to trust both in her value, and in her abundance mindset.
 She raised her prices.
 Substantially.

 Yes, some clients fought her.
 Some called her up in the evening to bargain with her.
 After all, they could pay other guitar teachers much less and still get guitar lessons for their kid.

 Jess was tempted.
 But in the end, she didn’t cave in, discount, or bargain.
 She offered those clients the option to go sign up with those other teachers.
 (All but two of her clients stayed with her.)

 Lesson: Yes, there will always be people who think you charge too much, who try to get you to bargain with them.